MicrosoftDocs/VBA-Docs/api/Excel.ListObject.SourceType.md

 ## Example

-The following sample code returns a  **XlListObjectSourceType** constant indicating the source of the default list on Sheet1 of the active workbook.
+The following sample code returns a  **xlListObjectSourceType** constant indicating the source of the default list on Sheet1 of the active workbook.

 ```vb